Alps: France & Switzerland

 Beginning of March – Mid May, with April being the most popular time.
 Avoid the long Easter weekend as well as starting the trip on a weekend to skip the crowds.
 Late winter season makes for more settled weather, more settled snowpack and better coverage on the glaciers (less crevasse issues!).

 Temperatures can vary hugely: If wintery weather patterns prevail, you can expect temps between -5 C and -22 C. In spring the temperature spread increases from -10 C overnight to +15 C, especially on sunny days and when descending to the valleys.

 Services Included in the Total Price

-Air fares, rental of ski touring equipment (we can provide you with a discounted rate with our partner shop in the Chyamonix Valley), lunch (Sandwiches, snacks can be purchased in the huts or in the valley), drinks (beer is about CHF 7/ can, wine starts at CHF 30 / bottle), dinner while lodging in Zermatt and Argnetiere (2 nights), gondola cost for the Verbier resort (CHF 60) or for the Furi Gondola in Zermatt (CHF 15), should the snow coverage not be sufficient to ski all the way into Zeramtt, single room supplement for all lodging in the valleys, any additional transport or lodging cost due to unforeseen itinerary changes.
+Air fares, rental of ski touring equipment (we can provide you with a discounted rate with our partner shop in the Chamonix Valley), lunch (Sandwiches, snacks can be purchased in the huts or in the valley), drinks (beer is about CHF 7/ can, wine starts at CHF 30 / bottle), dinner while lodging in Zermatt and Argentiere (2 nights), gondola cost for the Verbier resort (CHF 60) or for the Furi Gondola in Zermatt (CHF 15), should the snow coverage not be sufficient to ski all the way into Zermatt, single room supplement for all lodging in the valleys, any additional transport or lodging cost due to unforeseen itinerary changes.

 Additional Trip Services Available